wouterkistemaker/wouterkistemaker/README.md

 ### Hi there 👋

-I am a 22 year old software engineer, mostly familiar with Java.
+I am a 23 year old student, mostly familiar with Java.
 This is my personal profile, where I store some projects that show the world how awesome my software is! ;)

 I'm currently studying the Master Technical Medicine at the [University of Twente](https://www.utwente.nl).